mikeizbicki/lab-transactions/README.md

     balance NUMERIC(10,2)
 );
 ```
+This file is very similar to the schema from the consistency lab.
-The `accounts` and `transactions` tables are the same as in the previous lab.
+The `accounts` and `transactions` tables are exactly the same.
-`accounts` just stores the names of all of our accounts,
+Recall that `accounts` just stores the names of all of our accounts,
 and `transactions` stores every transfer of money between two accounts.

 The `balances` table is new.
-Why do we have it?

-Recall that in the last lab we created a VIEW called `balances` that computed the total balance in each account.
+Recall that in the last lab instead of having a `balances` table, we created a `balances` view.
+The view computed the total balance in each account by summing over the `transactions` table.
 It looked like
 ```
 CREATE VIEW balances AS